Coefficient of Friction

 The rubber for the outsole covers the area where your foot meets the rock.
 The rubber thickness varies, depending on the style of shoe and the amount of friction needed for the climb.
 The midsole provides stiffness to the shoe and goes over the rubber sole.
 Its flexibility and durability hold up to flexion pressure.
 The insole goes over the midsole, while the rand covers the edge of the sole and the front half the shoe.
 The rand has sticky rubber for applying friction when wedging your toe into small cracks.

 We all know that climbing is more than just friction, but good shoes certainly help!
-If you are ready to get into the highest performing most comfortable shoes available, click here.
+If you are ready to get into the highest performing most comfortable shoes available, then check our climbing shoe collections.